 Each school has their own average MCAT data based on the statistics of prior year’s matriculants.
 Additionally, most medical schools will provide an MCAT bottom threshold or “floor” for their matriculants to even be considered.

 Cutoffs add another level of brutal clarity to these comparisons.
-Continuing with Mayo as our example, they note on their admissions page that their MCAT threshold for further consideration is the 75th percentile, meaning a score of 508 at least.
+Continuing with Mayo as our example, they note on their admissions page that their MCAT threshold for further consideration is the 75th percentile.
 So, our beleaguered imaginary student with a 507 is unlikely to receive a secondary application.

 Keep in mind, not every school has an explicit, or at least public, MCAT threshold, so while you should seek these out by consulting their admissions materials as well as the AAMC’s MSAR database, it’s possible you’ll have somewhat limited matriculant numbers to work from.
 Ultimately, though, retesting in many senses is a drastic and very demanding measure.
 Unless your heart is set on only 1 or 2 schools where your MCAT and GPA are too low, you should instead consider finding other schools whose thresholds are more accommodating to your performance.